ocaml/v2.ocaml.org/site/learn/teaching-ocaml.md

 ### In the browser

-The OCaml bytecode is reletively starightforward to convert to Javascipt, which allows any OCaml code to be executed in the browser.
+The OCaml bytecode is reletively starightforward to convert to Javascipt.
+This allows any OCaml code to run in the browser, which is very convenient when delivering individual tutorials to a class as there's minimal set up time involved.
 Browser enviromnets can serve as good introduction to OCaml syntax and a great platform for exercise solving because they do not require any setup.

-For a quick example of OCaml in the browser Run and explore OCaml without installing it.
+For a quick example of OCaml in the browser, try visiting any of the following:

 1. [IOCaml Notebooks](https://github.com/andrewray/iocaml/blob/master/README.md)
 1. [A compiler from OCaml bytecode to Javascript](http://ocsigen.github.io/js_of_ocaml/)